 There are a few items you’ll need when you visit Israel in any season.
 Fortunately it’s a very developed and westernized country with a huge international population, so you’ll be able to find anything you forget, but there are a few things I always like to bring from home.

-Our favorite gizmo that we acquired during our gap year was this USB power strip and extension cord and it’s one of the most important things to bring to Israel.
+Our favorite gizmo that we acquired during our gap year was a USB power strip and extension cord and it’s one of the most important things to bring to Israel.
 It completely revolutionized our charging set up, as we no longer needed six plug adapters and four USB plug adapters to connect to them.
 We also didn’t have to worry about apartments and hotels having only one accessible outlet – or all the outlets stuck behind furniture.
 No, our multi-country power adapter combined with the extension cord could simultaneously charge the camera, laptop, two phones and two tablets.
 Amazing!
 This is definitely our recommended Israel power adapter solution.
-We forgot our beloved extension cord behind in the last week of our gap year and replaced it with this one – slightly heavier, but also heavier duty with a built-in surge protector.

 For days of city exploration, a casual medium sized bag like this one works great.
 Just enough space for your phone, camera and water bottle… but not so huge that you stand out for the wrong reasons.
 It’s versatile enough to cover you for museum-hopping or dinner out.